-Most participants polled at the April 2016 Open House suggested they would like to use future bike and pedestrian facilities to access recreation or for exercise, with almost half anticipating using these facilities at least once a week.
+Road as well as an important north/south connection along the length of Graham's Ferry Road within the planning area.
+These improvements will make connections between the proposed neighborhood commercial area on Boones Ferry Road with residential neighborhoods and employment areas as well as the future transit network.
+The majority of participants polled at the April 2016 Open House suggested they would like to use future bike and pedestrian facilities to access recreation or for exercise, with almost half anticipating using these facilities at least once a week.
 These new connections will not only provide improved connectivity but also valuable access to local recreational areas, trails, and natural areas.

 With the conservation of significant natural areas, the plan outlines opportunities to connect these spaces to pedestrian and bike facilities in key locations to create active and passive recreation, outdoor education, and public art amenities.
-The two main opportunities for trails within the Basalt Creek Planning Area are a Basalt Creek Canyon Ridge Trail and the I-5 easement Trail, which are shown in Figure 11 as Planning Area Trail Opportunities marked by large light green arrows.
-When trail alignments are considered in the future, access to the natural resource will not take priority over protection and enhancement.
+The two main opportunities for trails within the Basalt Creek planning area are a Basalt Creek Canyon Ridge Trail and the I-5 easement Trail, which are shown in Figure 10 in light green.

-Currently, Basalt Creek Canyon is a barrier to east/west movement through the Planning Area.
-A north/south connection to the west of the Canyon would further improve the network and make connections to east/west roads that run north and south of the Canyon.
-The Basalt Creek Canyon Ridge Trail opportunity would be located upland, not within Basalt Creek, near or along the ridge of the Basalt Creek Canyon.
+Currently, Basalt Creek Canyon is a barrier to east/west movement through the planning area.
+A north/south connection to the west of the Canyon would further improve the network and make connections to east/west roads to the north and south of the Canyon.
+The Basalt Creek Ridge Trail would run along the west ridge of Basalt Creek Canyon.
 This trail could be connected to the regional trail network by extending Tonquin Road with bike/pedestrian facilities across Graham's Ferry to the new ridge trail.
 There is also opportunity to create a trail parallel to I-5 in the ODOT regional easement that would provide an additional north/south connection that would connect to existing bike and pedestrian facilities.